 Basic outline:

-[Any or all materials provided may be distributed and scanned or read before the class session.]
+[Any or all materials provided may be distributed to students to read before the class session.]

 1. Introduce the BEAM framework to your students.
-This can be done synchronously in the classroom, ideally using the slide deck (BEAM slides [ppt]) provided.
+This can be done synchronously in the classroom using the slide deck (BEAM slides [ppt]) provided.
 They can also be assigned asynchronously to provide more in-class time to answer questions, discuss, and practice applying the concept to specific materials.

-2. Divide the class into working groups of any appropriate size.
+2. Divide the class into working groups of any appropriate size (3 is typically ideal.)
 Provide time to scan/read the materials included in the Practice Topic [ppt] file, as necessary.
 Announce the topic ("The music and politics of Stax Records in Memphis, TN played a valuable part in our national history of racial integration.")

 UW Libraries | UW Bothell/CC Campus Library | UW Tacoma Library | Health Sciences Library